Yogesh-Yogi-1/Text-to-action-assistive-system/README.md

 Present information in a human-understandable gesture format This project aims to address that gap by offering a visual, gesture-based communication system.

-# 🔹 3.
-System Architecture
+#  3. System Architecture

 ## Input Module
-1.Accepts text input through a text box \n
+1. Accepts text input through a text box \n
-2.Accepts voice input using browser-based speech recognition \n 3.Converts voice into text for further processing
+2. Accepts voice input using browser-based speech recognition \n
+3. Converts voice into text for further processing

 ## Text Processing & Intent Detection Module
 Analyzes the input sentence